On the move: How transport and logistics is getting the AI treatment

 When predictive analysis is powered by AI, decision making becomes so much simpler.
 And there’s nothing more convenient than putting your feet up and letting an ultra-smart piece of technology run your business for you.

-Check out our insight summary for the last year below, pulled directly from the Signal platform:
+Check out our insight summary for the last year below, pulled directly from the Signal AI platform:

 Autonomous vehicles consistently attracted the most media coverage.
 Robotics and predictive analytics both received very similar amounts of coverage, although the year ended with robotics gaining more traction.
 This was due to an increased number of companies investing in warehouse automation in the final quarter of 2018.

 Want to know more about how the media is responding to changes in transport and logistics?
-Drop me a line and let’s chat.
+Drop us a line and let’s chat.